-On 9 May 2019, 80,000 new ordinary shares had been granted and vested to four Independent Directors and thereafter, on 19 November 2019, 484,300 new ordinary shares had been granted and vested to employees pursuant to the EPSS respectively and the relevant SGXNet announcements had been released accordingly.
+On 19 November 2021, 415,500 new ordinary shares had been granted and vested to employees pursuant to the EPSS respectively and the relevant SGXNET announcements had been released accordingly.

-Since the commencement of the EPSS, no shares have been granted to any controlling shareholders and their associates pursuant to the vesting of the EPSS during FY2019.
-No employee in the Group has received shares which, in aggregate, represent 5% or more of the aggregate of the total number of shares available under the EPSS during FY2019.
+Since the commencement of the EPSS, no shares have been granted to any controlling shareholders and their associates pursuant to the vesting of the EPSS during FY2021.
+No employee in the Group has received shares which, in aggregate, represent 5% or more of the aggregate of the total number of shares available under the EPSS during FY2021.